 The Committee of Adjustment is made up of 5 members, appointed by Council, and are local residents not sitting on Town Council.
 The committee works with the Secretary-Treasurer & Director of Planning.
 The committee does not report to Council or staff, and their decisions are only appealable to the Local Planning Appeals Tribunal (LPAT).

-Meetings are held the first Tuesday of the month at 7 p.m. in the Council Chambers, as needed.
+Meetings are typically held the first Tuesday of the month at 7 p.m. in the Council Chambers, as needed, but under Provincial COVID provisions, may be held another day and time and as a virtual meeting online.

 Meeting dates and location are subject to change.
 Meetings, including agenda, are published on the Committee of Adjustment page.